MH-LIKHON/MP4-VelVadY/README.md

 ## Credits

-VelVady was developed independently as part of the Code Institute Level 5 Diploma in Full Stack Software Development.
+This project represents the final milestone submission for the Diploma in Full Stack Software Development with Code Institute.
 The following credits acknowledge the open-source tools, educational resources, and content providers that supported the project’s completion.

 ---